-TRAVEL DOCUMENTS: A passport valid for the duration of your visit is required to enter Brazil.
-Visas are no longer required for United States and Canadian citizens.
-Non-U.S. citizens should check with their local Brazilian consulate or embassy for instructions.
+DOCUMENTS: Effective January 10, 2024, for United States and Canadian citizens, in addition to a passport valid for the duration of your visit, an electronic visa will be required to enter Brazil.
+Procedures are still being finalized by the Brazilian Ministry of Foreign Affairs, which will provide additional details when available.
+Non-U.S. or Canadian citizens should check with their local Brazilian consulate or embassy for instructions.